patmejia/soil_data_research/README.md

 ### Organic Matter (SOM)

-Soil organic matter [SOM](<https://www.agric.wa.gov.au/measuring-and-assessing-soils/what-soil-organic-carbon#:~:text=Soil%20organic%20carbon%20(SOC)%20refers,to%20measure%20and%20report%20SOC.>) is composed mainly of carbon, hydrogen and oxygen, and has small amounts of other elements, such as nitrogen, phosphorous, sulfur, potassium, calcium and magnesium contained in organic residues.
-It is divided into ‘living’ and ‘dead’ components and can range from very recent inputs, such as stubble, to largely decayed materials that might be many hundreds of years old.
-About 10% of below-ground SOM, such as roots, fauna and microorganisms, is ‘living’:
+Soil organic matter [SOM](<https://www.agric.wa.gov.au/measuring-and-assessing-soils/what-soil-organic-carbon#:~:text=Soil%20organic%20carbon%20(SOC)%20refers,to%20measure%20and%20report%20SOC.>) is composed mainly of carbon, hydrogen, and oxygen.
+In addition, it contains small amounts of other elements, such as nitrogen, phosphorous, sulfur, potassium, calcium, and magnesium, in organic residues.
+It is divided into 'living' and 'dead' components and can range from very recent inputs, such as stubble, to decayed materials that might be many hundreds of years old.
+About 10% of below-ground SOM, such as roots, fauna, and microorganisms, is living.

-SOM exists as 4 distinct fractions which vary widely in size, turnover time and composition in the soil (Table 1):
+SOM exists as four distinct fractions which vary widely in size, turnover time, and composition in the soil:

 - dissolved organic matter
 - particulate organic matter